 - Start moving houseplants back indoors, so they get used to the limited sun exposure and humidity.
 Do this while the windows are still open, to ease the transition.
 Maybe bring some outdoor plants inside, to overwinter, too.

 More for Zone 8 and Above

-Lucky you, your 2nd gardening season is just beginning.
+Lucky you, your second gardening season is just beginning.
 Take some time to clean things up, getting rid of tired foliage and diseased leaves, then dig in and get planting.

 - Plant a spring crop of garlic.
 Milder climates can plant soft-neck garlic, which is good for storing

 - Get the rose garden in shape for fall planting.
 Do some deadheading and pruning to shape plants and remove any tired foliage.

 - Feed citrus trees after harvesting.
 They will need the extra fertilizer to recover.